natelewis/pi-led-matrix/README.md

 ### Pi setup
 1. Install RPi OS 32 bit
+2. Get your Pi on your network, running headless and pull down this repo
 2. Execute the following to globally install libraries and dependicies:
 ```
 sudo apt update